• Skip to primary navigation

 Instructions

-1. Once you have caught a good number of large cicadas place them in a bag in the freezer for about 2 hours. this will put them to sleep in the most humaine way.
+1. Once you have caught many large cicadas, place them in a bag and freeze them for about 2 hours.
+This will put them to sleep most humanely.

 2. Heat up two quarts of frying oil in a pot to 350 Degrees F.

-3. Prepare the Sriracha aioli by whisking together sriracha mayo and lime juice until smooth, Refrigerate until ready to serve.
+3. Prepare the Sriracha aioli by whisking the Sriracha, mayo, and lime juice until smooth.
+Refrigerate until ready to serve.

-4. Prepare the tempura batter by mixing together one egg, flour, cornstarch, sprite and thai lime seasoning or any spicy seasoning you have on hand.
+4. Prepare the tempura batter by mixing one egg, flour, cornstarch, sprite, Korean Chili Flakes, or any spicy seasoning you have on hand.

-5. Remove the cicadas wings then rinse under warm water, drain and pat dry with a paper towel.
+5. Remove the cicada wings, rinse under warm water, drain, and pat dry with a paper towel.

-6. Dip the cicadas one at a time in the tempura batter then gently place in the oil.
+6. Dip the cicadas one at a time in the tempura batter, then gently place in the oil.
 Cook for 3-5 minutes until golden and crispy.
-Season with Krean chili flakes and kosher salt
+Season with Korean chili flakes and kosher salt

 crispy cicada recipe served with sriracha aioli